cbandy/travis-oracle/README.md

 the current license agreement for [Oracle Database Express Edition][].

-1. Add your Oracle username and password to your build [environment variables][], either as hidden repository settings or secure variables:
+1. Add your Oracle username and password to your build [environment variables][], either as hidden repository settings or encrypted variables:

    | Variable Name              | Value         |
    | -------------------------- | ------------- |